Nutrition in Aging

 A. Monitor for gradual increase in weight over time.

-- Weigh patient weekly to monitor trends in weight.
+- Weigh patients weekly to monitor trends in weight.

 - Daily weights are useful for monitoring fluid status.

-B. Monitor and assess for refeeding syndrome (Skipper, 2012).
+B. Monitor and assess for refeeding syndrome (Volkert et al 2022).

-- Carefully monitor and assess patients the first week of aggressive nutritional repletion.
+- Carefully monitor and assess patients in the first week of aggressive nutritional repletion.

 - Assess and correct the following electrolyte abnormalities: hypophosphatemia, hypokalemia, hypomagnesemia, hyperglycemia, and hypoglycemia.